dd32/td-gh-ex/readme.txt

 You can use email us at support@aeonwp.com.

+= How do I change the width of the site? =

+You can use the Additional CSS option in the customizer to update the width.

+Copy and paste the following code into the Additional CSS option, and adjust the percentages as needed:

+.blog-wrapper {
+	max-width: 80%;
+}

+And include the following to also increase the width of the main content.
+#primary {
+	width: 100%;
+}

+-If you increase the width of the main content, you may need to turn off the sticky sidebar.

 = Can you add more features? =

 We would love to hear your ideas.
 You can use email us at support@aeonwp.com

 == Changelog ==

+= 1.0.8 - September 25 2019 =
+Added aria label to the social navigation.
+Removed the title attribute from the Go to Top link.
+Added translation functions for the fonts.
+Moved the skip link to the wp_body_open filter.
+Minor improvement for the font size setting.
+Minor change to the position of the avatar in comments.
+Removed function aeonblog_post_thumbnail which was oly used in one place.
+Removed a reference to aeonblog-small-thumb because this custom image size was never set.

 = 1.0.7 - September 15 2019 =
 Code style improvements to better match WordPress coding standards.